 No, there is no starched white damask cloth on the table, there are no chandeliers, and no liveried waiters; actually, there are no waiters at all: You order from the quite big menu at the bar, and they hand you one of these buzzers that starts to rattle and blink when your food is ready so you can pick it up at the hatch.

-Talking ’bout blinking: I’d trade any fine restaurant for a seat on a wooden bench at one of their long tables in a blink of an eye since the food is out of this world.
+Talking ’bout blinking: I’d trade any fine restaurant for a seat on a wooden bench at one of their long tables in the blink of an eye since the food is out of this world.
 Here you learn the difference between fish and top-notch quality fish prepared with knowledge and love.
 Anything in particular?
 Yes, their bouillabaisse is their specialty for a reason – certainly the best north of Marseille.

 Maybe they are so good since they’ve been practicing for so long: More than 30 years ago, in 1978, Kolle Kühlsen bought an old farmer’s house and made it into an eel cot.
 First, he was only selling eels, eventually, he started to smoke fish – not only eel and mackerel, but all sorts of fish – interestingly, even shellfish.